Network Cluster-Robust Inference: Introduction

-We derive conditions on the clusters and data-generating process under which cluster-robust inference procedures are valid under network dependence.
-To our knowledge, all existing such methods require asymptotic independence of clusters. \cite{bester2011inference} provide primitive sufficient conditions for asymptotic independence for spatial data, the key assumption being that cluster boundary sizes grow at a sufficiently slow rate relative to the sample size.
-For network data, we show that, under certain conditions, it is necessary and sufficient for clusters to have low {\em conductance}, which is the ratio of a cluster's edge boundary size to its volume (defined in \autoref{ssum}).
-This yields a simple $[0,1]$-measure of cluster quality and suggests an (infeasible) objective for constructing clusters: choose the set that minimizes conductance.
-The result connects the literature on cluster-robust inference to spectral graph theory and spectral clustering, which we will draw upon to feasibly construct clusters.
+We derive conditions on the clusters and data-generating process under which cluster-robust methods are valid under network dependence.
+Existing such methods require asymptotically independent clusters. \cite{bester2011inference} provide primitive sufficient conditions for asymptotic independence under spatial dependence, the key assumption being that cluster boundary sizes grow at a sufficiently slow rate relative to the sample size.
+For network data, we show that, under certain conditions, it is necessary and sufficient that clusters have low {\em conductance}, which is roughly the proportion of a cluster's links sent outside the cluster (formally defined in \autoref{ssum}).\footnote{Low conductance does {\em not} require that clusters be asymptotically disconnected because the number of between-cluster links can diverge.} This yields a simple $[0,1]$-measure of cluster quality and suggests a (computationally infeasible) objective for constructing clusters: choose the set that minimizes conductance.
+The result connects the literature on cluster-robust inference to spectral graph theory and spectral clustering, which we draw upon to feasibly construct clusters.

 Due to the topology of Euclidean space, clusters satisfying the \cite{bester2011inference} boundary rate condition can always be constructed for spatial data under increasing domain asymptotics.
-However, we show that in the network setting, this may not be possible, depending on the underlying process that generates the network.
-As we discuss, for low-conductance clusters to exist, the network must have a sufficiently small (higher-order) {\em Cheeger constant}, which is a well-known graph invariant that measures network segregation.
+However, we show that in the network setting this may not be possible depending on the network formation process.
+As we discuss, for low-conductance clusters to exist, the network must have a sufficiently small (higher-order) {\em Cheeger constant}, which is a well-known graph invariant that measures network integration.
 Some classes of networks satisfy this condition, but many apparently do not.\footnote{A trivial example is a fully connected network, but we will discuss more realistic examples.} We therefore require methods to determine the existence of low-conductance clusters and, if they exist, to construct them.